Yahoo net revenue down slightly in third quarter

 Yahoo shares were up 16 cents at $33.54 in after market trading on Tuesday after initially rising more than 4 percent.

-Yahoo also announced it would sell fewer shares than originally agreed with Alibaba Group Holding Ltdwhen the Chinese e-commerce company goes public.
+Yahoo also announced it would sell fewer shares than originally agreed with Alibaba Group Holding Ltd IPO-ALIB.Nwhen the Chinese e-commerce company goes public.

 That means Yahoo, which owns a 24 percent stake in Alibaba, will reap more gains if Alibaba's stock surges after the IPO, said Ben Schachter, an analyst with Macquarie Research.